samuelkerstell/project5-react/README.md

 * Mobile Devices:
   * iPhone 13

-Desktop PC tested the site using the following browsers:
-* Google Chrome
-* Opera
-* Firefox

-The Apple devices tested the site using the following browsers:
-* Safari
-* Google Chrome

 I've confirmed that the site is responsive and looks good on different screen sizes.

 ### Validator testing
 ### W3C HTML validator
 No errors were shown when passed through the W3C HTML validation checker.